adetokunbo/challengehub.app/_posts/en/2020-07-10-announcing-challenge-universe.md

 This gives you more time to focus on your teaching and less on content generation, promoting high-quality education even in that ever-stressful first year of teaching a course.

-As an experienced teacher you might find an interesting challenge to improve your existing course with.
+As an experienced teacher you might find an interesting challenge that can improve your existing course.
 Moreover, by enabling other teachers to benefit from what you build, you can have an impact beyond the walls of your classroom.